Bussmeyer/tell/README.md

 [Wiliam Tells](https://en.wikipedia.org/wiki/William_Tell) story of Shooting an apple off one's child's head.

 ## Shoot the arrow
-1. Clone this repository to your local drive.
+1. Clone/download this repository to your local drive.
 1. Run `$ ./tell` inside this directory.